rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 ''''''''''''''''

 .. index:: PT flag
-.. index:: Rewrite flag!PT
+.. index:: Rewrite flags!PT
-.. index:: Flag!PT
+.. index:: Flags!PT

 The target (or substitution string) in a ``RewriteRule`` is assumed to be a file path, by default.
 The use of the ``[PT]`` flag causes it to be treated as a URI instead.
 That is to say, the use of the ``[PT]`` flag causes the result of the ``RewriteRule`` to be passed back through URL mapping, so that location-based mappings, such as ``Alias``, ``Redirect``, or ``ScriptAlias``, for example, might have a chance to take effect.